Byron Scott: Los Angeles Lakers

 Scott spent the 2013–14 season as a Lakers television analyst on Time Warner Cable SportsNet.
 After the season, he was the frontrunner to become the new Lakers head coach.
-Scott interviewed three times for the position, which had become vacant after Mike D'Antoni's resignation.
+He interviewed three times for the position, which had become vacant after Mike D'Antoni's resignation.
 On July 28, 2014, he signed a multi-year contract to coach the Lakers.

 With the team rebuilding in 2014–15, Scott finished his first season as coach of the Lakers with a 21–61 record.
 In the 2015 NBA draft, the Lakers selected Ohio State point guard D'Angelo Russell with the second overall pick.
 The Lakers finished a franchise-worst 17–65 in 2015–16, Kobe Bryant's final season before retiring.
 On April 24, 2016, the Lakers did not exercise their option on Scott's contract for the following season, deciding to pursue a new coach.
 His 38–126 (.232) record with the team was the worst of any of the 16 coaches who had led the franchise for at least two seasons.